-Best Answer: It's definitely worth it, but only if you'll be making use of most of the services that it offers to subscribers.
-Nintendo Switch Online is only $20 a year for individuals, so that is less than $2 a month.
-There is also a Family Plan that costs $35 a year, and it supports up to eight users on a single Family plan.
+Best Answer: It's definitely worth it, but only if subscribers make use of a majority of its services.
+Nintendo Switch Online is only $20 a year for individuals.
+There's also a Family Plan for $35 a year and it supports up to eight users on a single Family Plan.

 - For the individual: Nintendo Switch Online 12-month Individual Membership ($20 at Amazon)

 - For the family: Nintendo Switch Online Family Membership 12-month ($35 at Amazon)